cygni/cts2023-turn-cygnicator/README.md

 ## Step 4: Buzzer (TICK/TOCK sound)

 During a Turn indication there is a sound being played in the car to notify the driver.
 Some brands wants only a "Tick" when the LEDs goes from OFF -> ON and some wants both "Tick" and "Tock".
 Tick when LEDs goes from OFF -> ON and Tock when led goes from ON -> OFF.
-Implement a new task that handles the sound functionality
+Implement a new task that handles the sound functionality.

 ![alt text](puml/png/step_4.png "Step 4 PUML")

 ### Expected results:

-During HAZARD/TURN LEFT/TURN RIGHT commands there should be a Tick/Tock sound being played when the corresponding LEDs turns ON/OFF
+During HAZARD/TURN LEFT/TURN RIGHT commands there should be a sound being played when the corresponding LEDs are toggled.
+You can decide yourself if you want only Tick or both Tick/Tock sounds.

 ## Step 5: Periodicity